w3c/wcag3/guidelines/groups/text-and-wording/text-appearance.md

 **We need help from people with expertise in non-Latin scripts and languages.** For example, the Text Appearance guideline includes provisions on line height and spacing, and these provisions need to work for Latin-based and non-Latin-based scripts and languages.

 We are updating the [WCAG 3 wiki on evidence and research needed](https://github.com/w3c/wcag3/wiki/Evidence-and-Research-Needed#) to include specific areas we need to work through to ensure that the Text Appearance provisions meet the needs of users with disabilities.
-If you are aware of research in this area and/or would like to partner with us on this work, please contact kevin@w3.org.
+If you are aware of research in this area and/or would like to partner with us on this work, please email public-agwg-comments@w3.org.
 :::